wanghaisheng/RedBeanSocialGPT/README.md

 This project automates the creation of accounts on Instagram, Reddit, and TikTok using drissionpage and uiautomator2

+you will need android phone+sim for rotate proxy

 ## Requirements

 Make sure you have the following requirements installed: